mulzahrian/inventory_ci/README.md

 *******************
 Instalation
 *******************
+follow the instructions below:

--download the source code
+> Download the source code
--instal xampp
+> Instal xampp
--put the source code on htdocs file
+> Put the source code on htdocs file
--run program on your browser
+> Run program on your browser
--use this link localhost/inventory_ci
+> Use this link localhost/inventory_ci